sxs-collaboration/sxscon-2024-tutorials/README.md

 If the port you were assigned is busy, you can rerun the script or pass a specific port to the script.
 The output of the script will also tell you what to run on your local machine to connect your local paraview to the server (it'll also be a new ssh connection).
+There are different commands to run depending whether you are on linux or macOS.